I'm struggling with cpupower on ArchLinux. I want to set governor to ondemand or even to conservative.

-First if I do $ sudo cpupower frequency-info --governors
+First if I do $ sudo cpupower frequency-info --governors, I only get performance powersave.

 So I look for available modules like this